EQAR/deqar-docs/docs/institution_data.md

 ### Qualification Level

-The provider QF-EHEA levels may be provided for each higher education institution and must be provided for each alternative provider.
+The provider QF-EHEA levels may be provided for higher education institutions and must be provided for other providers.

 * Provider Qualification Level (<code>qf_ehea_level[n]</code>; conditionally required; string)
-  One or more qualification levels may be provided for higher education institutions and must be provided for alternative providers as either a DEQAR level name or a DEQAR level id.
+  One or more qualification levels may be provided for higher education institutions and must be provided for other providers as either a DEQAR level name or a DEQAR level id.
 DEQAR uses levels based on three main frameworks/classifications:
     - [Framework for Qualifications of the European Higher Education Area](https://www.ehea.info/page-qualification-frameworks) (QF EHEA level),
     - [European Qualification Framework](https://europa.eu/europass/en/europass-tools/european-qualifications-framework) (EQF) and
     - [International Standard Classification of Education](https://uis.unesco.org/en/topic/international-standard-classification-education-isced) (ISCED).

-    These are the qualification framework levels at which each higher education institution may award degrees or offer programmes at (for alternative providers).
+    These are the qualification framework levels at which each higher education institution may award degrees or offer programmes at (for other providers).
 Note: if QF levels are provided, then *all* levels covered by the provider should be provided at the same time.

     In the CSV template, each level can be presented as ONE of the possible numbers OR words.
 Each additional level should be presented in a new column with the subsequent number in brackets (i.e. `[n+1]`).